joakimbeng/react-native-version/README.md

 	"private": true,
 	"scripts": {
 		"start": "node node_modules/react-native/local-cli/cli.js start",
-+		"postversion": "react-native-version"
++		"release": "standard-version && react-native-version"
 	},
 	// ...
 }
 ```

-### Usage

-Before you publish a new build of your app, run `npm version <newversion>`.
+Before you publish a new build of your app, run `npm version <newversion>` or e.g. [`standard-version`](https://github.com/conventional-changelog/standard-version#readme).

 react-native-version will then update your `android/` and `ios/` code.
-Depending on the script and options you choose, it can also automatically amend the version bump commit and update the Git tag created by `npm version`.
+Depending on the script and options you choose, it can also automatically amend the version bump commit and update the Git tag created by `npm version` or `standard-version`.
 This method should be useful in most cases.
 If you need more control, take a look at the CLI and options below.

 ## CLI